Skip to main content

 aws iam list-attached-user-policies --user-name YOUR_USERNAME

-Region mismatch:
+Region mismatch

 aws configure get region

-Node group creation fails:
+Node group creation fails

 aws cloudformation describe-stack-events --stack-name eksctl-dev-cluster-nodegroup-worker-nodes

-# Check EC2 limits
+• Check EC2 limits:

 aws ec2 describe-account-attributes --attribute-names supported-platforms

-aws eks update-kubeconfig --region us-east-2 --name dev-cluster
+aws eks update-kubeconfig --region us-east-2 --name dev-eks-cluster

-# Check current context
+# Confirm current context

 kubectl config current-context